 Priests in Mesopotamia wielded much power because they were the conduit to the gods and Mesopotamians believed that the gods controlled natural disasters and other events in their lives.
 There was tension over power between priests and kings.
 Kings would even marry a priestess to secure their power.
 As city-states grew, they were ruled by kings such as Gilgamesh, king of Uruk, a Sumerian city-state.
 Later, Akkadian King Sargon the Great, conquered much of Mesopotamia creating the world's first empire.
 Conquering lands and increasing their power over the region was a constant and was seen as their god-given right.
 Akkadian King Naram-Sin’s conquest over the people in the Zagros mountains is depicted on the victory stele, likening Naram-Sin to a god.

 Southern Mesopotamia along the Tigris and Euphrates was the site of the first city-states.
 The region was called Sumer.
 The Sumerians had made great strides in farming by creating irrigation systems such as levees and canals to bring water from the rivers to their crops.
 This created a surplus food supply for the people and they were able to specialize and create in other areas, for example: creating the world’s first system of writing, cuneiform around 3500-3000 BCE.
-The first Sumerian city-states included Kish, Uruk, Ur and Lagash.
+The The first city-states grew and included Kish, Uruk, Ur and Lagash.

 The region north of Sumer was called Akkad.
 Around 2350 BCE, Akkadian king Sargon led his armies to conquer the region of Sumer and much of Mesopotamia, creating the world’s first empire.